zphixon/piccolo/README.md

    to uphold the safety invariants of `SlotMap` and potentially guarantee implementors of `Object` would also do so.

+Closures.
+Fun stuff that we probably want to have, but they present a few interesting implementation challenges.
+A closure needs to:

+1. Understand that local variables it refers to actually exist.
+The compiler needs to check the previous `EmitterContext`s for local variables that it captures, and also make sure it's not picking up the dummy variable so that functions can be recursive.
+2. Put captured variables in the correct place on the stack.

 ## Todo

 - Type system?
 Would be fun